peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 This document uses DNS terminology as described in {{!RFC9499}}.
 Familiarity with terms defined in that document is assumed.

-This document also uses the following terms which are not thought to be in common usage.
+This document also uses the following new terms:

-1. "Zone cut to nowhere" -- a zone cut (q.v.) where the parent zone and the child zone are provisioned in different namespaces.
+1. "Zone cut to nowhere" -- a zone cut where the parent zone and the child zone are provisioned in different namespaces.
 A zone cut to nowhere is a signal provided by the administrator of a parent zone that a child zone exists, but is not able to be used in the DNS namespace of the parent.
-2. "Delegation to nowhere" -- a delegation (q.v.) from a parent to a child across a zone cut to nowhere.
+2. "Delegation to nowhere" -- a delegation from a parent to a child across a zone cut to nowhere.
-3. "Referral to nowhere", "Referral response to nowhere" -- a DNS response (q.v.) received from a nameserver that reveals the existence of a delegation to nowhere.
+3. "Referral to nowhere", "Referral response to nowhere" -- a DNS response received from a nameserver that reveals the existence of a delegation to nowhere.

 # Publishing a Delegation to Nowhere